choi8616/cse15l-lab-reports/lab-report-1-week-2.md

 - We are going to connect to remote computer by using our CSE15L course-specific accounts.
 - First, go to [UCSD ETS](https://sdacs.ucsd.edu/~icc/index.php), where you can find your course account.
 - Type in your name and PID, and change your password.
 Now, you know your own course-specific account and password to log in.
-- Open a new terminal in VScode, and type in "ssh (your account)".
+- Open a new terminal in VScode, and type in 'ssh (your account)'.
 - It will tell you that the authenticity of host can't be established and ask you if you still want to connect.
 Type in "yes".
 - It will ask you to type in your password.
 It is normal that what you type in doesn't show up on your screen.
 - If you have successfully logged in to a remote computer, you will see a screen like below.